HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#2_
+_#2_ - **Variables and statements**

-Variables and statements: A variable is like a container that can hold a value.
+A variable is like a container that can hold a value.
 Variables have a name and a type.
 A statement is a single instruction in a program.
 Statements are often used to perform actions, such as printing text to the screen or performing calculations.

 <details open><summary>Examples</summary>
 <p>